kadena-io/pact/docs/pact-reference.rst

 References
 ~~~~~~~~~~

-References are two atoms joined by a dot ``.`` to directly resolve to
+References are two atoms joined by a dot ``.`` that directly resolve to
-module definitions.
+definitions found in other modules.

 ::